New Hampshire

 • You can register to vote by filling out a voter registration card at your town office or city hall, through any Motor Vehicle branch office, in most state & federal social service agencies, or at voter registration drives.

 • You can also download and print a Maine voter registration application here.
 Please note that both sides of the card will print on one page.
-Maine Voter Registration Application (Fillable PDF) or (Word).
-Instructions for completing the Maine Voter Registration Application
+Maine Voter Registration Application (Fillable PDF).

 • If you cannot print the voter registration application, contact your town clerk to have a voter registration card mailed to you.
 A printed version of the voter registration card, with your original signature, must be kept on file by your town clerk, so the card cannot be transmitted electronically.